DHTMLX/gantt-docs/data/desktop/howtostart_php_slim4.md

 -----------------------------------

 Our next step is to implement saving of the changes made on the client side to the server.
 It is usually done using the [dataProcessor](desktop/server_side.md#technique) library, which is embedded into the gantt.
-Open *index.phtml* and add the following lines of code:
+Open *basic.html* and add the following lines of code:

 {{snippet app/templates/basic.html}}
 ~~~js